Find Affordable College Courses

 109 Yearly Graduations

 Texas Woman's University tops the list of the most popular school in the U.S. for library science majors who are seeking their graduate certificate.
 Each year, around 16,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $5,616 per year, while in-state graduate students, on average, pay $5,112 per year.
-For the 2020-2021 academic year, 109 graduate certificates were handed out to library science majors at TWU.
-Of these students, 96% were women and 25% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $5,712 per year, while in-state graduate students, on average, pay $5,184 per year.
+During the most recent year for which we have data, 109 people received their graduate certificate in library science from TWU.
+About 95% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+Texas Woman's University library science graduates who receive their graduate certificate go on to jobs earning a median salary of $48,329.

 #2